lennartolesen/my-first-repo/README.md

 # Hello world
-This is my first repository
-I am looking forward to learning more.

-Testing to see if it works!

-Create a conflct
+This is a test branch where I am making some changes.

+Trying to simulate a conflict.

+I hope this works!